 While on a patrol to secure the San Pedro Valley, Captain Samuel Whitside and two companies of the 6th Cavalry established Fort Huachuca as a temporary outpost on March 3, 1877.
 Huachuca became a permanent military installation in 1882 and has played a vital role in Army history ever since.

-During its long history, Fort Huachuca has served as a cavalry post, an infantry training center, a test center for electronic equipment and a major signals installation.† Today the Fort is the home of the Military Intelligence Corps,† trains the Armyís unmanned aerial system operators and remains an important center for communications and electronic technology development.†
+During its long history, Fort Huachuca has served as a cavalry post, an infantry training center, a test center for electronic equipment and a major signals installation.
+Today the Fort remains an important center for communication and electronic technology development but its central role is the home of the US Army Military Intelligence Corps and a training center of soldiers for the various intelligence disciplines and unmanned aerial system operations.